Trolleymusic/Sticky/README.md

 ## Demo

-There's a demo in the /demo folder!
+There's a demo in the /demo folder and [waynedurack.com/Sticky](http://waynedurack.com/Sticky).